InsightDataScience/fansite-analytics-challenge/README.md

 We're looking for clean, well-thought-out code that correctly implements the desired features in an optimized way and highlights your ability to write production-quality code.

 We also want to see how you use your programming skills to solve business problems.
-At a minimum, you should implement the three required features, but feel free to expand upon this challenge or add other features you think would prevent fraud and further business goals.
+At a minimum, you should implement the four required features, but feel free to expand upon this challenge or add other features you think would prevent fraud and further business goals.
 Be sure to document these add-ons so we know to look for them.

 ### Feature 1
 List in descending order the top 10 most active hosts/IP addresses that have accessed the site.